 Robotic Process Automation (RPA) was a welcome advancement for IT and finance professionals because it easily automated routine tasks.
-But like all technical advances, this solution was an improvement, but not a panacea.
+But like many technological advances, this solution was an improvement, not a panacea.
 Recent advances in Artificial Intelligence (AI) address RPA’s limitations and have the potential to make processes far more efficient than RPA alone.

 You are not alone: most finance pros have stated that repetitive follow-ups and a lack of responsiveness are their biggest challenges.
 Advanced technology has the potential to change that dynamic.

 RPA emerged as a first-generation solution.
 The preconfigured software uses business rules and predefined activities to choreograph and automate the execution of repetitive processes, transactions, and tasks involving one or more software systems.
 Such solutions deliver results with little to no human intervention, according to IEEE Standards Association (SA).

 The technology provided a welcome level of automation across business systems.
 These systems are good at inputting and consolidating information entered on generic forms.
 This advancement was a step in the journey to streamline functions but not the endpoint.